nedbat/cog/docs/running.rst

     $ cog -h
     cog - generate content with inlined Python code.

-    cog [OPTIONS] [INFILE | @FILELIST | &FILELIST] ...
+    usage: cog [OPTIONS] [INFILE | @FILELIST | &FILELIST] ...

     INFILE is the name of an input file, '-' will read from stdin.
 FILELIST is the name of a text file containing file names or other @FILELISTs.

     For @FILELIST, paths in the file list are relative to the working directory where cog was called.
 For &FILELIST, paths in the file list are relative to the file list location.

-    OPTIONS:
+    positional arguments:
+      [INFILE | @FILELIST | &FILELIST]

+    options:
+      -h, --help    show this help message and exit

       -c            Checksum the output to protect it against accidental change.

       -d            Delete the generator code from the output file.

+      -D name=val, --define name=val
-        -D name=val Define a global string available to your generator code.
+                    Define a global string available to your generator code.

       -e            Warn if a file has no cog code in it.

       -I PATH       Add PATH to the list of directories for data files and modules.

       -n ENCODING   Use ENCODING when reading and writing files.

+      -o OUTNAME, --output OUTNAME
-        -o OUTNAME  Write the output to OUTNAME.
+                    Write the output to OUTNAME.

       -p PROLOGUE   Prepend the generator source with PROLOGUE.
 Useful to insert an import line.
 Example: -p "import math"

       -P            Use print() instead of cog.outl() for code output.

       -r            Replace the input file with the output.

       -s STRING     Suffix all generated output lines with STRING.

       -U            Write the output with Unix newlines (only LF line-endings).

       -w CMD        Use CMD if the output file needs to be made writable.
 A %s in the CMD will be filled with the filename.

       -x            Excise all the generated output without running the generators.

       -z            The end-output marker can be omitted, and is assumed at eof.

+      -v, --version
-        -v          Print the version of cog and exit.
+                    Print the version of cog and exit.

       --check       Check that the files would not change if run again.

-        --markers='START END END-OUTPUT'
+      --markers 'START END END-OUTPUT'
                     The patterns surrounding cog inline instructions.
 Should include three values separated by spaces, the start, end, and end-output markers.
 Defaults to '[[[cog ]]] [[[end]]]'.

-        --verbosity=VERBOSITY
+      --verbosity VERBOSITY
                     Control the amount of output.
 2 (the default) lists all files, 1 lists only changed files, 0 lists no files.
-        -h          Print this help.

-.. {{{end}}} (checksum: 159e7d7aebb9dcc98f250d47879703dd)
+.. {{{end}}} (checksum: 2dfc70c55fa55f3099487e76bdb5cfb0)

 In addition to running cog as a command on the command line, you can also invoke it as a module with the Python interpreter: